Eating Disorders

 Clinical Pearl: Screening for Comorbidity

 In some cases, the distress caused when eating disordered behaviors are interrupted is so great that a patient may express suicidal ideation.
 Screening for comorbid disorders such as depression and planning for safety is appropriate.
-In some cases, suicidal ideation is fleeting, and statements are an expression of severe distress inat now, but the risk of suicide is low.
+In some cases, suicidal ideation is fleeting, and statements are an expression of severe distress right now, but the risk of suicide is low.
 In other cases, hopelessness and suicidal thoughts due to the severe distress persist, which is one reason that inpatient hospitalization to address the eating disorder and suicidal ideation may be necessary.

 If resources do not exist locally, clinicians may partner with a health expert to manage patients with mild nutritional, medical, and psychological dysfunction.
 A multidisciplinary team may include a nutritionist and therapist who can guide parents to ensure that their children eat a sufficient diet and adjust portion size and caloric intake based on weight progress.
 For BN and BED, the primary goal of treatment is to re-establish regular eating patterns.
 The urge to binge can be minimized by eating regularly throughout the day.